 In a previous post, I talked about dollar-cost averaging (DCA) – an investment strategy which is simple to setup and should reduce the impact of Bitcoin’s volatile price on your average purchase price.

 Remember: I’m not a financial advisor and this isn’t investment advice.
 Check out my full disclaimer here.

-Blood on the streets
+Blood on the Streets

 You’ve rolled out of bed at an ungodly time, somehow found yourself showered, dressed, and sipping your morning coffee downstairs.

-Panic and its cause
+Panic and Its Cause

 If you’re responding with panic and are inclined to sell, then this is probably a symptom of either: